Blue Ridge Parkway-15 Great N.C. Photo Spots

 Photography on the Blue Ridge Parkway can be an amazing experience or a very frustrating endeavor if you don’t know where to go.
 Even if you research and pick photo locations, it is always helpful to have insight from people who know a given location from a photographer’s perspective.

-As previously mentioned there are some popular photo Blue Ridge Parkway spots that I have excluded from my above list since they involve difficult hikes and rock scrambles.
-However, if you would like for me to send you a list of those locations, please drop me a comment.
+As previously mentioned there are some popular photo Blue Ridge Parkway photo spots that I have excluded from my above list since they involve more difficult hikes and/or rock scrambles.
+For those of you who are comfortable hiking in the mountains, you made want to add a sunrise shoots from both Beacon Heights and Rough Ridge to your list.

 For all you mountain lovers, you may want to check out my Mountains, Meadows and Waterfalls gallery to see not only images from North Carolina but also the Rocky Mountain area.